LudovicCocquyt/loto_scoreboard/README.md

-# Project Loto
+# Project loto scoreboard

-This is the README file for the Project Loto.
+This is the README file for the Project loto scoreboard.

 ## Introduction